What is Smart Guard?

 After successful infiltration, this bogus software modifies operating system registry entries and configures itself to run automatically on each system startup.
 Furthermore, Smart Guard Protection blocks execution of installed programs and prevents access to the Task Manager.

 PC users should be aware that this program is merely an imitation of legitimate antivirus software and none of the security infections detected by this program exist on their computers.

-Fake security scans, and indications of high risk malware are used to scare PC users into believing that their computers are infected with various viruses, Cyber criminals who are responsible for creating this scam are hoping that PC users will fall for such trickery and will purchase a license key for this rogue program.
+Fake security scans and indications of high-risk malware are employed to scare users into believing that their computers are infected with viruses.
+Cyber criminals responsible for creating this scam hope that people will fall for their trickery and purchase a license key for this rogue program.

 Warning!
-Suspicious activity similar to the behaviour of a virus Trojan:Win32/Tobfy has been detected in application csrss.exe This application made the following shot with your webcam and is attempting to send it to unidentified users.
+Suspicious activity similar to the behavior of a virus Trojan:Win32/Tobfy has been detected in application csrss.exe This application made the following shot with your webcam and is attempting to send it to unidentified users.
 The virus family Trojan:Win32/Tobfy may attempt to steal other personal data, such as credit card information, personal photos and e-mail for the purpose of blackmailing, fraudulent actions and creating fake profile of different websites.
 The express version of Smart Guard Protection is unable to block the malicious activity of this application.
 We strongly recommend that you activate the full version of Smart Guard Protection to avoid having your personal data stolen and used by third parties.

 Fake security warning pop-ups generated by Smart Guard Protection:

 Unless Smart Guard Protection is activated, some of the current critical threats will not be eliminated and your computer will remain unprotected.